berkeley-scf/slurm-eml-2016/intro.md

 In general, the defaults for the various flags will be 1 so some of the flags above are not strictly needed.

 For Savio, there are lots more examples of job submission scripts for different kinds of parallelization (multi-node (MPI), multi-core (openMP), hybrid, etc.) [here](http://research-it.berkeley.edu/services/high-performance-computing/running-your-jobs#Job-submission-with-specific-resource-requirements).
-We'll discuss some of them below.

 # SLURM environment variables